-Via Duilhac to the Gorges of Galamus and Chateau de Puilaurens.
+Via Duilhac to the Gorges of Galamus and Ermitage St-Antoine

-After visiting Ch. de Peyrepertuse, continue on the D14 Duilhac road, possibly stopping at Duilhac for refreshment at the old Olive Mill, before continuing round the back of the castle and winding your way through Soulatgé to Cubières sur Cinoble and through the awesome Gorges of Galamus.
+Visit the Chateau de Peyrepertuse, then continue on the D14 Duilhac road, possibly stopping at Duilhac for refreshment at the old Olive Mill, before continuing round the back of the castle and winding your way through Soulatgé to Cubières sur Cinoble and through the awesome Gorges of Galamus.

-From Estagel, drive straight up the D117 to St Paul de Fenouillèdes and turn right towards the Gorge.
+Visit Estagel, then drive straight up the D117 to St Paul de Fenouillèdes and turn right towards the Gorge.

 Leave your car in the large parking and take the footpath to the Hermitage of St Antoine.
 It clings to the side of the gorge above the turbulent waters of the Agly river hurtling between the tall grey cliffs far below.